yegor256/blog/_drafts/maven-central.md

 Create an account in [Sonatype JIRA](https://issues.sonatype.org/) and raise a ticket, asking to approve your groupId.
-This [OSSRH Guide](http://central.sonatype.org/pages/ossrh-guide.html) explains this step in more details.
+This [OSSRH Guide](http://central.sonatype.org/pages/ossrh-guide.html) explains this step in more detail.

 ## Create and Distribute a GPG Key

-Create a GPG key and distribute it, as explained in [Working with PGP Signatures](http://central.sonatype.org/pages/working-with-pgp-signatures.html) article.
+Create a GPG key and distribute it, as explained in this [Working with PGP Signatures](http://central.sonatype.org/pages/working-with-pgp-signatures.html) article.

-When this step is done, you should have two file:
+When this step is done, you should have two files:
 `pubring.gpg` and `secring.gpg`.

 ## Create settings.xml

-Create `settings.xml`, next to two `.gpg` files created in the previous step:
+Create `settings.xml`, next to the two `.gpg` files created in the previous step:

 {% highlight xml %}
 <settings>
   <profiles>
     <profile>
-      <id>foo</id> <!-- give it a name of your project -->
+      <id>foo</id> <!-- give it the name of your project -->
       <properties>
         <gpg.homedir>/home/r</gpg.homedir>
         <gpg.keyname>9A105525</gpg.keyname>